esoubies/FlexSIM/README.md

 ## News

+* Dec 2024: The handling of temporal stacks has been improved.
+A new parameter *eqOrr* has been introduced to impose a soft constraint of equally spaced orientations during patterns estimation. (see parameters below).
 * Nov 2024: FlexSIM is now compatible with GPU computation (with Matlab Parrallel Toolbox).
 Set params.GPU = 1 and it's done!
 * March 2024: New parameters to ease the handling of temporal stacks.
 * Feb 2024: Integration of a pure Matlab version of the VMLMB optimization method in GlobalBioIm which is used in FlexSIM.
 As such, no need anymore to compile mex files.